-It’s a startup company that successfully reached a valuation of $1 billion or more.
-The reason these companies are described as unicorns is because it is extremely rare for an early-stage startup to reach such a high valuation, though it is not an insurmountable goal.
+In the Venture Capital world, unicorns are companies that successfully reach a valuation of $1 billion or more.
+The reason these companies are described as unicorns is that it is extremely rare for an early-stage startup to reach such a high valuation, though it is not an impossible goal.

 Becoming a unicorn is a true testament to the potential of any startup and puts a company in select groups who (usually) go on to achieve incredible things.

-Startups that gain valuations of $1 billion or more may perhaps not be quite as exciting or mystical as seeing an actual unicorn.
+Startups that gain valuations of $1 billion or more may not be as exciting or mystical as seeing an actual unicorn.
 But in reality, they’re almost as rare… so other creatures describe successful startup stories?

 Stick a unicorn, a dragon and a pony out in the open desert for a week or two and see who survives… Metiquity Ventures’ bet is the trusty camel.

 This startup metaphor is based on survival and profitable risk assessment.
 Camels put the management of resources first.
 They are focused on the long-haul scaleup.
 Not speedy exit rounds.